Proposing a Self-Supporting Professional Master’s Degree Program

 - how delivery will ensure excellent student-instructor and student-student participation and academic exchange;

 - whether faculty, lecturers, or GSIs will be utilized for sections; and

 - integrity of student assessments to prevent academic fraud.

 Section 6.
 Resource Requirements

 (Self-Supporting policy allows for a phase-in period during which an SSGPDP may not be able to recoup its full costs.
 Consult with the Campus Finance Lead on how this program will be phased-in.)

 A. Proposers must contact Campus Finance Lead Hugh Graham to obtain and complete the budget spreadsheet.
-Include the budget spreadsheet and explain it narratively–how program fees were derived (include comparisons with peer programs), summarize program costs, program income, the phase-in plan for the program, and why it should be sustainable within three years.
+Include the budget spreadsheet as an appendix and explain it narratively–how program fees were derived (include comparisons with peer programs), summarize program costs, program income, the phase-in plan for the program, and why it should be sustainable within three years.
 Specify the source and nature of any financial support, including start-up funds and loan(s).
 Include a statement from the campus finance lead confirming review of the spreadsheet.